seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 functionality.
 The implementation may be possible in steps, however, there is little or no gain expected if only this proposal is implemented.
-On the other hand, this proposal is a prerequisit for the universal function improvements.
+On the other hand, this proposal is a prerequisite for the universal function improvements.